j0ono0/pinout/docs/tutorial.rst

 Tutorial
 ===============

-This tutorial walks through the features available in *pinout* and duplicates code from *sample_diagram.py* (see :ref:`quickstart`).
+This tutorial walks through the main features available in *pinout*.
+If you have not installed *pinout* already please read the :ref:`install` section.
+This tutorial duplicates code from *get_started_pinout.py*.
+To access a copy of this file and other resources see :ref:`quickstart`.

-*Before you start*: Each diagram requires a hardware image and stylesheet to display successfully.
-If you haven't already, please read the :ref:`install` section that includes access to samples files.

 .. figure:: _static/finished_sample_diagram.*